Major League Baseball schedule: Players' League (1890)

-20th century
+20th & 21st centuries

-This account gives the originally announce length of the major league "championship season" schedule by league and year.
+This account gives the originally announced length of the major league "championship season" schedule by league and year.

 This does not include later announced curtailments of play by war (1918) or by strikes and lockouts (1972, 1981, 1994).
 The schedules for 1995 were revised and shortened from 162 to 144 games, after late resolution of the strike that had begun in 1994 required a delay in the season to accommodate limited spring training.